AMR (for R)

 Latest released version

-This package is available here on the official R network (CRAN).
+This package is available here on the official R network (CRAN), which has a peer-reviewed submission process.
 Install this package in R from CRAN by using the command:

 It will be downloaded and installed automatically.
 For RStudio, click on the menu Tools > Install Packages... and then type in "AMR" and press Install.